1998 Pacific hurricane season: Tropical Depression One-C

 An area of convection developed in association with a northward bulge of the near-equatorial convergence zone.
 It tracked west-northwestward under the influence of a ridge to its north, and organized into Tropical Depression One-C on August 16, about 1000 mi southeast of the Hawaiian Islands.
 The depression failed to organize significantly as it turned westward.
 High wind shear from an upper-level trough continually weakened the system, and on August 18, the Central Pacific Hurricane Center issued the final advisory on the tropical depression about 365 mi south of Hilo on the island of Hawaii.
-It never affected land.

 Hurricane Howard

 A tropical wave moved off the coast of Africa on August 7.
 As it moved across the Atlantic Ocean, it failed to organize.
 On reaching the eastern Pacific Ocean on August 17, however, an area of convection developed along the wave axis.
 Dvorak classifications began the next day, and a broad center of circulation gradually formed.
 Convection was intermittent at first, though it gradually organized and persisted near the center, and on August 20, the disturbance developed into Tropical Depression Nine-E about 345 mi south of Puerto Angel, Mexico.
 It tracked generally west-northwestward, developing more pronounced banding features, and on August 21, the depression intensified into Tropical Storm Howard.
 The center of Howard became embedded within the deep convection, and the storm quickly strengthened to attain hurricane status late on the 21st.
 An eye developed as outflow organized further, and Howard began to rapidly intensify to reach peak winds of 150 mph about 600 mi south-southeast of the southern tip of Baja California.
 At the time of its peak intensity, the eye was small and located within a very cold central dense overcast.

 Shortly after peaking in intensity, the eye of Hurricane Howard gradually became larger, resulting in a slight weakening trend.
 After weakening to winds of 125 mph, the eye reached a diameter of about 30 mi, and the structure of the hurricane transitioned into that of an annular hurricane, similar to that of Darby earlier in the season.
 Howard strengthened again into a Category 4 hurricane on August 25 before weakening slightly the following day.
 The hurricane retained annular characteristics for about 48 hours before moving over cooler water.
 On August 28, it weakened to a tropical storm, and early on August 30, Howard was considered to have dissipated.
 A small, low-level swirl of clouds devoid of convection persisted for a few days before dissipating.
-Howard never affected land.